 - Exploration: Personality and skills assessments, career coaching, and job shadowing help you explore career options to find your best fit.

 - Education: The ACDC offers presentations, resume reviews, and interview tips and practice to help you prepare for a professional environment.

 - Experience: Access valuable opportunities to gain professional experience by attending our job fairs, seeking internships, and applying for full- or part-time employment.

 Contact our office in order to take control of your career development.

 - Downing Student Union, Room 2001

-Western Kentucky University continues to monitor the COVID-19 situation and activate contingency plans to best protect members of the WKU family and the communities in which we live.
-For the latest information about WKU’s response to COVID-19, visit wku.edu/covid19.
+Western Kentucky University continues to monitor the pandemic and will activate contingency plans to best protect members of the WKU family and the communities in which we live.
+For the most up-to-date information, visit www.wku.edu/healthyonthehill.